gsi-ee/go4/README.txt

 QT installation on Mac OS X

-  Go4 QtROOT GUI does not work for Qt build with native MacOSX graphics like carbon or cocoa.
-The only possibility now - install qt5 with QWebEngine support.
+  Go4 QtROOT GUI on Mac works only with web-based ROOT graphics.
+  For that one requires latest qt5 with QWebEngine support.
   Most simple way is to use brew (see http://macappstore.org/qt5/):

      shell> brew install qt5